opsone-ch/documentation/index.rst

 Ops One Platform Documentation
 ===========================================

+.. warning:: This documentation is work in process.
+Please contact us if you have any questions regarding a version 7 server.

 This is the Ops One platform documentation.
 It is aimed at a technical audience, mainly developers and sysadmins.
 Marketing and contract related details are available on our `website <https://opsone.ch>`_.